xcape-io/PyProps/AsyncioProps/PyCryingDollProps/README.md

 Use `cry` if automatic detection doesn't work (sensor failure or calibration issue during a game) or to test sound level.

 ### Props configuration
-Add and configure *Raspberry CryingDoll* connected props.
+Add and configure *Raspberry CryingDoll* connected prop.

 ![Props configuration](props/props-configuration.png)